sachindwivediit/LearnAngular17_With_Module/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Step 1: Install Angular CLI

+If you haven't installed Angular CLI yet, run:

+npm install -g @angular/cli

+## Step 2: Create a New Angular Project

+ng new my-angular-app

+Angular 17 Tip
+Since Angular 17 supports standalone components, the ng new command now defaults to a module-free architecture.
+If you still want to use traditional modules, you can create the project with:

+ng new my-angular-app --no-standalone

+## Step 3: Navigate to Your Project Directory
+cd my-angular-app

+## Step 4: Run the Development Server
+Start the local server with:
+ng serve --open
+it will open default http://localhost:4200/ in your browser to see your Angular app running!